 the connection failure is caused by a transient network outage.

-Also set a source list on the replica for the replication channel.
+You also need to set the source list for the replication channel,

 and manage source lists using the

 functions to add and remove single replication source servers.
 To

 The functions name the relevant replication channel and specify